-The main draw of the 2020 Mexican Open will start on Monday, February 24, and will run through the week.
-The final match for men and women will be played on Sunday, March 1.
-As for the qualifying rounds, they will be played over the weekend right before the first round matches start in Acapulco.
+The main draw of the 2020 Mexican Open started from Monday, February 24, and the competition ran through the week.
+The men and women’s singles final will be played on Sunday, March 1.
+As for the qualifying rounds, they were played over the weekend right before the first round matches started in Acapulco.

-The list of all the major participants for both – men and women – has been released by the tournament organisers and you can find them below along with the Mexican Open live streaming options.
-Here’s a list of all the seeded players who taking part in both sections of the draw.
+The list of all the major participants for both – men and women – for 2020 by the tournament organisers can be found below along with the Mexican Open live streaming options.
+Here’s a list of all the seeded players who took part in both sections of the draw.

 Rafael Nadal, Alexander Zverev, Stan Wawrinka, Felix Auger-Aliassime, John Isner, Nick Kyrgios, Grigor Dimitrov, Dusan Lajovic.

 Sloane Stephens, Wang Yafan, Marie Bouzkova, Lauren Davis, Venus Williams, Zhu Lin, Heather Watson, Nao Hibino

 Rafael Nadal won the men’s singles title in 2020 while the women’s singles title was won by Britain’s Heather Watson.